The Sunna and Reform

-The Sunna and Reform (in Arabic: السنة والإصلاح, romanized: As-Sunna wal-Iṣlāḥ) is a book by the Moroccan thinker and historian Abdallah Laroui.
+The Sunna and Reform (السنة والإصلاح, romanized: As-Sunna wal-Iṣlāḥ) is a book by the Moroccan thinker and historian Abdallah Laroui.
 Laroui is the recipient of several renowned international and Arab awards, including the Catalonia International Prize in Spain in 2000, and the Moroccan Book Award in 1990 and 1997.
 He was also awarded the Sheikh Zayed Book Award for "Cultural Personality of the Year" in its eleventh session (2016–2017) in recognition of his influential works and his synthesis of Arab and Western culture.

 The book was first published in 2008 by the Arab Cultural Center in Casablanca, Morocco.

 The book is structured as a response to questions from a foreign Muslim woman.
 These questions address the image of Islam, how it presents itself, and how it views other religions, particularly as the woman lives in a multi-religious environment.
 Laroui dedicates a full chapter to this matter.